silviyahristova/handyfix/README.md

 <img src="assets/images/docs/ourservice-hover-effect.gif">
 </details>

-* Our service section is fully responsive and contains header, paragraph of text, and eight links about provided services.
-The links looks like a cards with hover effect when hover on them.
-They have identifying icons to help users with visual representation, short text which gives the users enough understanding what the service is about and call to action text "read more".
-The links are clickable and when clicked they will allow users to gain more information by navigating straight to the same section in service page.
-On the tablet screen and smaller the short text is nor appearing, but icons and the name of the service are enough recognizable for users to understand what service is provided.
-By clicking on the link they will gain more information from the service page.
+* Our service section is fully responsive and contains a header, a paragraph of text, and eight links about provided services.
+The links look like a cards with a hover effect when hovering on them.
+They have identifying icons to help users with visual representation, short text that gives the users enough understanding what the service is about and call to action text "read more".
+The links are clickable and when clicked they will allow users to gain more information by navigating straight to the same section onn the service page.
+On the tablet screen and smaller the short text does not appear, but icons and the name of the service are enough recognizable for users to understand what service is provided.
+By clicking on the link, they will gain more information from the service page.
 The section is responsive, stacking in to a single column on smaller screens.

 ### **Testimonials**